Scuba Gear

 These days I rarely dive with a snorkel.
 However, it's in

-my kit for when it's required.
+my dive kit for when it's required.
 Though I must remember to

 take it away on diving trips with me, as it is on these